 According to Droser, the appearance of Coronacollina acula signals that the initiation of skeletons was not as sudden in the Cambrian as was thought, and that Ediacaran animals like it are part of the evolutionary lineage of animals as we know them.

 “The fate of the earliest Ediacaran animals has been a subject of debate, with many suggesting that they all went extinct just before the Cambrian,” she said.
 “Our discovery shows that they did not.”

-Study results appeared online Feb.
-14 in Geology.
+Study results appeared online on February 14 in Geology.

 The researchers note that Coronacollina acula lived on the seafloor.
 Shaped like a thimble to which at least four 20-40-centimeter-long needle-like “spicules” were attached, Coronacollina acula most likely held itself up by the spicules.
 The researchers believe it ingested food in the same manner a sponge does, and that it was incapable of locomotion.
 How it reproduced remains a mystery.

 Coronacollina acula is so named because it translates as “little rimmed hill with needles” (corona – rim or crown; collis – hill; acula – needle).
 The name describes the fossil organism’s morphology, and, specifically, its two components: the truncated cone-shaped body, which appears in the fossils as a pit, and the long brittle spicules, which appear in the fossils as thin grooves.

 Ediacaran fossils often show the imprint of the whole body of the organism.
 With Coronacollina acula, however, skeletal parts were found to have fallen off.